User-generated content (UGC) has become one of the best digital marketing strategies for building trust, community, and authenticity.

 In short, securing UGC rights helps you stay compliant, protects your reputation, builds trust with creators, and keeps your UGC program scalable and sustainable.

 Understanding usage rights helps you stay compliant and choose the correct license for every campaign.
-These are the most common types brands negotiate with creators when repurposing UGC.
+These are the most common types of usage rights that brands negotiate with creators when repurposing UGC.

 This is the most common UGC license.
 The creator keeps full ownership and can still use the content however they want or license it to other brands.